helmetroo/fetch-twitter-bookmarks/README.md

 Definitions for the database schema for bookmarked tweets and their authors can be found in [tweets-db.ts](./src/client/tweets-db.ts).

-TypeScript interfaces for bookmarked tweets and their authors can be found in [twitter.ts](./src/constants/twitter.ts).
-The interfaces are based off successful responses from the bookmarks API endpoint in Chrome DevTools and making speculations.
+TypeScript interfaces for bookmarked tweets and their authors are in [twitter.ts](./src/constants/twitter.ts).
+The interfaces are based off successful responses from the bookmarks API endpoint in Chrome DevTools and making (hopefully good) speculations.

 [Sequelize](https://sequelize.org/) is used to maintain the database schema, as well as save and retrieve bookmarked tweets, their respective authors, and the cursor to fetch the next set of bookmarks from.